What’s financial wellness? And why is it important?

-Never heard of financial wellness before?
-Totally fine - it’s a concept that’s become popular in the last 12 months and can be practised by every Aussie regardless of financial position.
-Here you’ll find out what financial wellness is, what financial fitness looks like, as well as tips on how to increase your financial wellbeing.
+Never heard of it before?
+That’s probably because financial wellness is a concept that’s only just become popular despite it being something that every Aussie, regardless of financial position, should be practicing.
+Keep reading to find out what financial wellness is and what financial fitness looks like, as well as tips on how to increase your financial wellbeing and reduce financial stress.

 What does financial wellness mean?

 Financial wellness refers to how healthy your finances are.
-It’s how you manage daily expenses, making time for budgeting and health checks as part of your financial routine.
-It also factors in things like how prepared you are for a rainy day.
+It’s how you manage daily expenses and make time for budgeting and health checks as part of your financial routine.
+It also factors in things like how well prepared you are for a rainy day.

 What is financial fitness, and why is financial fitness important?

-Financial fitness is about setting goals, managing debt, saving for emergencies and still having a bit left over for treat yo’ self moments.
-Just like exercise and meditation, it’s the little activities that contribute to your overall financial wellbeing.
+Financial fitness is about setting goals, managing debt, saving for emergencies and still having a bit left over for those times you want to treat yourself.
+Just like exercise and meditation, financial wellbeing is built on the little activities that you make a habit of doing.